salixzs/Dapper.Cqrs/README.md

 # Dapper.Cqrs
 > **(Still under construction!
 NuGet Packages not yet published!)**

 Libraries (NuGet packages) to help employ [CQRS](https://martinfowler.com/bliki/CQRS.html) (Command Query Responsibility Segregation) pattern to database access in various .Net projects.
+Approach unifies database data retrieval under CQRS handler, which is the only dependency for business logic (getting rid of multiple repository injections).

 Package uses [Dapper](https://stackexchange.github.io/Dapper/) - a simple object mapper for .Net built by StackOverflow developers and is one of the most performing ORMs in .Net landscape (if not fastest).